Hundreds of Minneapolis residents demand changes to policing, public safety

 That plan, if ultimately approved by voters, would have allowed the city to replace the department with a wider community safety department, in which police would theoretically be optional.
 That required a change to the city’s charter, which requires a minimum police force based on the city’s population.

-The Charter Commission, earlier Wednesday, signed off on a report rejecting that proposal.
-They argued, among other things, that it required more public input, wasn’t clear enough, might be inconsistent with state law and wasn’t necessary to accomplishing the goal of reimagining public safety.
+The Charter Commission earlier Wednesday signed off on a report rejecting that proposal.
+Commissioners argued, among other things, that it required more public input, wasn’t clear enough, might be inconsistent with state law and wasn’t necessary to accomplishing the goal of reimagining public safety.